Quantelytics/QuantelAI-Policies/source/sections/26-data_protection_policy.md

 <tr>
 <td rowspan="18" width="13%"><strong>Confidential Data</strong></td>
 <td width="13%"><strong>Collecting</strong></td>
 <td colspan="2" width="13%">Reduce or eliminate collection where not required for business function.
-Collection of some types of Confidential data about individuals may require the approval of the appropriate Data Trustee(s).
-See the <a href="http://www.bu.edu/policies/1-2-b-data-access-management-policy/">Data Access Management Policy</a> for a list of the trustees and the approval request form.</td>
+Collection of some types of Confidential data about individuals may require the approval of the appropriate Data Trustee(s).</td>
 </tr>
 <tr>
 <td width="13%"><strong>Accessing</strong></td>
 <td colspan="2" width="13%">Access to some Confidential data requires approval of a Data Trustee on a per-individual basis.
-See the <a href="http://www.bu.edu/policies/1-2-b-data-access-management-policy/">Data Access Management Policy</a> for a list of the trustees and the approval request form.
-Devices used to access sensitive (non-Public) information must meet <a href="http://www.bu.edu/policies/minimum-security-standards/">minimum security standards</a>.
+Devices used to access sensitive (non-Public) information must meet minimum security standards.
 Ensure protocols are in place to immediately remove access upon change in employment status of any individual with access.</td>
 </tr>
 <tr>
 <td width="13%"><strong>Sharing</strong></td>